 Whether you are leading them or teaching them, let’s get one thing straight Generation Z are NOT Millennials.
 They are currently about 1/5th of the workforce and rapidly growing.
-They were born after 1995, therefore they are under the age of 24.
-FETC Services has focused a lot of leadership training on understanding Millennials in the firehouse but now it’s time to look at specifically Generation Z. Gen Z Firefighters have a lot in common with Millennials but in many ways the two generations greatly differ.
+They were born after 1995, therefore they are under the age of 25.
+FETC Services has focused a lot of leadership training on understanding Millennials in the firehouse but now it’s time to look specifically at Generation Z. Gen Z Firefighters have a lot in common with Millennials but in many ways the two generations greatly differ.
 So if you’re struggling with new hires, and can’t gain engagement maybe this is why.

 Generation Z Are Often Motivated By Two Things: Money and Security - These young firefighters were kids when the last recession hit, which means that they may have seen their mom or dad take huge hits financially.
 A significant portion of their lives may have been defined by struggles related to that time.
 While Millennials are often seen as idealists and motivated by purpose; for example Millennials want to make an “Impact and be Valued” in an organization.
 Generation Z leans more toward security and money.
 They care about making a difference, but are ultimately motivated by ensuring they have the ability to have a secure life outside of the firehouse.
 If you’re looking to recruit Generation Z firefighters, you may be able to tempt them with hopes of job security and raises down the road in a paid fire department.